The Latest: Ukraine says borders 'will remain unchangeable'

 “We are committed to a political diplomatic settlement and do not succumb to provocations,” Kyslytsya said.

-While Ukraine has the right to self-defense under the U.N.
-Charter, he said, “We are committed to a peaceful and diplomatic path and we will stay firmly on it.
+While Ukraine has the right to self-defense, he said, “We are committed to a peaceful and diplomatic path and we will stay firmly on it.
 We are on our land.
 We are not afraid of anything or anyone.
 We owe nothing to anyone, and we will not give away anything to anyone.”

 Kyslytsya urged the Security Council to support Ukraine and take action to restore international peace and security, but that will be virtually impossible because of Russia’s veto power in the council.